uabrc/uabrc.github.io/docs/data_management/cheaha_storage_gpfs/project_directory_organization.md

 # Project Directory Organization

-Effective research data management starts with a well organized directory structure, especially when working on multiple projects under shared allocations.
+Effective research data management starts with a well organized directory structure, especially for researchers working on multiple projects under shared allocations.
 A well organized project directory structure ensures scalability, simplifies collaboration, and makes it easier to manage permissions.

 To maintain long-term organization, create a new subdirectory each time your group begins a distinct project.
 Assign [permissions](#permissions-and-access-control) based on access needs to ensure security while allowing collaboration.